techidaily/site-win11-tips/source/_posts/how-to-fix-the-application-was-unable-to-start-0xc000003e-error-in-windows-11-and-11.md

  If you have System Restore enabled on your PC, that utility may provide a potential fix for 0xc000003e.
 System Restore enables you to roll Windows back to saved restoration points, which can fix corrupted system files.
 Selecting a restore point that predates the 0xc000003e error on your PC could fix the issue.

- Our guide on[how to create restore points on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) includes full instructions about how to roll back Windows with System Restore.
+ Our guide on [how to create restore points on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) includes full instructions about how to roll back Windows with System Restore.
 Note that any software you installed after a selected restore point will not be available after rolling back Windows.
 You’ll need to reinstall the software packages removed for a chosen restoration point.

 ![The System Restore point tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-system-restore-point.jpg)